nsmryan/zig_ccsds_primary_header/README.md

 ### Rust
-Rust has a number of possible solutions- it does not currently have bitfields, although perhaps it may in the future, but the C solution works just as well in Rust, and there are other solutions, if you are willing to accept libraries which provide macros that extend the Rust language.
+Rust has a number of possible solutions- it does not currently have bitfields, although perhaps it may in the future, so we have to create the same effect through other means.
+The C solution works just as well in Rust as in C, and there are other solutions if you are willing to accept libraries which provide macros that extend the Rust language.

-There are a number of these libraries.
+There are a number of these macro libraries.
 However, some of them seem to do serialization/deserialization, and all of them require your types to be defined within the macro context.
 I would much prefer a language that allows me to do this kind of thing without this kind of extension.
 This is a complex topic,